check-spelling-sandbox/materialize/doc/developer/design/20230419_stash_migrations.md

 `STASH_VERSION: 15` which will contain the protobufs.

-> Note: There are two alternative approachs I thought of, but don't think are great:
+> Note: There are two alternative approaches I thought of, but don't think are great:
 > 1. Before running any of the existing Stash migrations, switch everything to protobufs and
      re-write the existing migrations using protos.
 I don't like this approach because we'd then have two version fields for the Stash, i.e. "version number" and "is proto".
 And we'd need